ghc-proposals/ghc-proposals/proposals/0216-qualified-do.rst

 not affect explicit uses of ``M.>>=`` but only the ``M.do`` notation.

-Another thing to keep in mind is that the programmer can't constraint which operations are used in her module.
+Another thing to keep in mind is that the programmer can't constrain which operations are used in her module.
 Suppose that she wants to get an error every time a pattern which can fail is used.
 The following program will be accepted, regardless of the effort to keep ``Prelude.fail`` hidden.
 This is